stream-payments/ecommerce-platform/app/backend/README.md

   npm install -g @medusajs/medusa yarn global add @medusajs/medusa
   ```
-- Create a new StreamPay project
+- Create a new Medusa project
   ```
-  medusa new my-streampay-store
+  medusa new my-medusa-store
   ```
 - Run your project
   ```
-  cd my-streampay-store
+  cd my-medusa-store
   medusa develop
   ```

-Your local StreamPay eCommerce server is now running on port **9000**.
+Your local Medusa server is now running on port **9000**.

-### Seeding your StreamPay store
+### Seeding your Medusa store

 ---

-To seed your StreamPay store run the following command:
+To seed your medusa store run the following command:

 ```
 medusa seed -f ./data/seed.json